GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    **Note:** By default, the driver allocates a maximum of 128 MB video memory per Shader Engine to capture RGP profiles.

-Supported graphics APIs, RDNA and GCN hardware, and operating systems
+Graphics APIs, RDNA and GCN hardware, and operating systems
 ---------------------------------------------------------------------

 **Supported APIs**